-Canada has a large land area, and the time zones were established in order to ensure that all parts of the country have a consistent and convenient local time.
-The time zones in Canada were chosen based on a variety of factors, including geographic location, political boundaries, and transportation and communication needs.
+Canada has a large land area, and the time zones were established to ensure that all parts of the country have a consistent and convenient local time.
+The time zones in Canada were chosen based on various factors, including geographic location, political boundaries, and transportation and communication needs.

 In general, time zones in Canada are centered around the longitude of the Royal Observatory in Greenwich, England, which is the basis for Coordinated Universal Time (UTC).
-However, some adjustments have been made to the boundaries of the time zones in order to account for the specific needs and characteristics of each region.
+However, some time zone boundaries have been adjusted to account for each region’s specific needs and characteristics.
 For example, the time zone boundaries in Nunavut were chosen to ensure that each community in the territory has a convenient local time, and the time zone boundaries in Quebec were adjusted to account for the unique geography of the James Bay and Hudson Bay regions.

 Time and Time Zone Lookup

 Enter a place to look up the current time & and time zone:

 Click here to view a Time Zone map.

 Canada has six time zones.
 From east to west, they are: